HarrisQ/harrisq.github.io/README.md

 This is created from the Hyde/Poole template and incorporates aspects of the Flexible template's sidebar.

-This is hacksawed together, so the code is sloppy with comments pointing to a lot of sections with trial and error.
+The code is filled with comments that explain what I think parts of the code does through trial and error.